mink/grpg/README.md

 # GRPG Framework v.1.1

 GRPG Framework (also known as Generic RPG) is a a text-based MMORPG base written in PHP that was created by Brandon Werner (Publius) in 2007.
-Please note that the code contiains short tags, SQL injection vulnerabilities and deprecated calls throughout.
+Please note that this code contains short tags, SQL injection vulnerabilities and deprecated calls throughout.

 Here are the installation instructions provided with the original readme: